CLICK HERE TO JUMP TO THE CHART

 On some level, you do have to simply memorize these pronouns.
 BUT there are some shortcuts (reading Digging Deeper below) so that you can memorize fewer.

-If you feel like you’re getting the gist of the above, you should be ready to move on to section 2.
+If you feel like you’re getting the gist of the above, you should be ready to move on to the next sections.

 There, we’ll answer questions we need to address to apply personal pronouns to your German.